YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 by the `ocanren{}` quotation which takes care of, among others, precedence and associativity of the logic connectives.
-We take a look at the [implementation](../../Installation/ocanren/camlp5/pa_ocanren.ml) of the `ocanren{}` quotation, which is part of the OCanren distribution.
+We take a look at the [implementation](../../Installation/ocanren/camlp5/pa_ocanren.ml) of the `ocanren{}` quotation which we will call the formula parser in the rest of this lesson and which is part of the OCanren distribution.

-The first line loads the syntax extension kit `pa_extend.cmo`:
+The first line loads the syntax extension kit `pa_extend.cmo` provided by Camlp5:
 ```ocaml
 #load "pa_extend.cmo";;
 ```